-…But offering or operating them engulfs the assembler in a regulatory minefield!
-It might just be worth sticking to selling bitcoin on PayPal (visit this website for more information on that).
+…but offering or operating them engulfs the assembler in a regulatory minefield!

 A photo of various Bitcoin ATMs appears at the bottom of this article.
 My employer, Cryptocurrency Standards Association, shared start-up space at a New York incubator with the maker of a small, wall mounted ATM, like the models shown at top left.

 What is Inside a Cryptocurrency ATM?